 Nina Chanel Abney: Royal Flush

 Nina Chanel Abney: Royal Flush is the first solo museum exhibition for the Chicago-born artist.
-The exhibition is a ten-year survey of approximately 30 of the artist’s paintings, watercolors and collages.
+The exhibition is a ten-year survey of approximately 30 of her paintings, watercolors and collages.

 Abney, born in 1982, is at the forefront of a generation of artists that is unapologetically revitalizing narrative figurative painting, and as a skillful storyteller, she visually articulates the complex social dynamics of contemporary urban life.
 Her monumental paintings are lively menageries that feature violent villains, unwitting victims, aspirational heroes and ineffectual anti-heroes, set against the backdrop of narratives that touch on politics, race, homophobia, celebrity, consumerism and other potentially incendiary topics.
 The artist has said that her work is “easy to swallow, hard to digest,” and certainly its playful and seductive nature belies its often serious tone.
 Abney was identified by Vanity Fair magazine as one of the many artists championing the Black Lives Matter movement.